-“WHEN IN JAPAN, BEHAVE AS THE JAPANESE DO" - IS THAT REALLY BEING CULTURALLY INTELLIGENT?
+“WHEN IN JAPAN, BEHAVE AS THE JAPANESE DO.”
+IS THAT REALLY BEING CULTURALLY INTELLIGENT?

 Deciding on the right nuance of culturally appropriate behavior in Japan is not easy.
 I used to work with Colorado-born Fred Hevers in Tokyo.
 He spoke astonishingly fluent Japanese, much better than mine.
-Impertinent though it was of me, I once suggested to him that he was far too polite, when he spoke to many Japanese.
+Impertinent though it was of me, I once suggested to him that he was far too polite when he spoke to many Japanese.
 He took it well, and seemed to ponder it.

-We both moved on to other jobs and when we next met five years later, he was manning a stand at a Tokyo industry fair, for a Japanese company he had invested in.
-He was attending to some Japanese clients at the stand.
-Fred explained the product in his elegant Japanese.
+We both moved on to other jobs.
+When we next met five years later, he was manning a stand as an investor at a Tokyo industry fair.
+Attending to some Japanese clients, Fred explained the product in his elegant Japanese.
 It was very impressive for a Westerner, save for the fact that it was – in my opinion, just as I remembered – far too polite and humble.
-Even listening, made me feel uncomfortable.
+Even listening made me feel uncomfortable.

 Fred was a good example of the American (or Australian) gone native.
 His case showed that there are limits to culture learning – it can distort or boomerang maladaptively.
 Fred needed more feedback of the kind I had offered him five years earlier, although I had only got a glimpse then of his counter-productive communication style.

-Very likely, when he behaved in his “posh” Japanese manner, he was imitating some high-class Japanese gentleman he had once seen in an extremely formal and public situation A situation where such behavior would have been acceptable and not appear ludicrous.
+Very likely, when he behaved in his “posh” Japanese manner, he was imitating some high-class Japanese gentleman he had once seen in an extremely formal and public situation.
+A situation where such behavior would have been acceptable and not appear ludicrous.
 Fred had never learnt this contextual or situational limit.
 He either truly believed such behavior appropriate in the product stand environment, or was afraid to try any other model.
-Perhaps fearing he would make even bigger social mistakes?
+Did he perhaps fear he would make even bigger social mistakes?